 More recently, a private committee in China established the "Confucius Peace Prize" in response to a Chinese dissident receiving the Nobel Peace Prize.
 The prize was proposed as a way "to declare China's view in peace and human rights to the world."

-Bob Roberts parodies this idea by having the title character as the fanatically conservative child of hippies who uses the musical style of protest songs to express his ideology.
+Bob Roberts parodies this idea by having the title character as the fanatically conservative child of hippies who uses the folksy musical style of '60s protest songs, with their left-wing populist themes, to express his decidedly right-wing ideology.

 Parodied mercilessly in a viral campaign for Dantes Inferno, which offered a game at the complete opposite end called Mass: We Pray.
 And naturally, it was presented as a game using Wii-like technology.
 The punchline was that, whenever you clicked any link on the fake website for the game (which is now dead), you got a message more in the style of the real game informing you that performing mass without a real Catholic priest falls under the sin of Heresy.